Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Methodology

 \subsection{Survey Design}

 We developed our survey questions based on replicated empirical findings from prior research~\cite{replication_package, tsakpinis_pretschner_2024, tsakpinis2025analyzing}.
-Specifically, we formulated questions to explore the reasons behind suspicious patterns observed in the quantitative data, while strengthening their confidence by linking them with qualitative insights.
+We conducted two separate surveys---one focusing on repository URLs and one on donation platform URLs---to keep each questionnaire concise and focused, and to reduce cognitive load for participants.
+We formulated questions to explore the factors associated with notable patterns observed in the quantitative data.
 The responses to these questions reveal topics that directly contribute to answering specific research questions.
-This ensures a structured mapping: from an replicated finding in related work to a corresponding survey question, which in turn links to one of our research questions.

-To conduct our surveys, we used Microsoft Forms and ensured that all responses were anonymized.
-We provided participants with an optional text field to enter their email address if they wished to be notified about the survey results.
+This ensures a structured mapping: from a replicated finding in related work to a corresponding survey question~(\textbf{SQ}), which links to one research questions~(\textbf{RQ}).
+To conduct our surveys, we used Microsoft Forms and ensured all responses were anonymized.
+We provided participants with an optional field to enter their email address if they wished to be notified about the survey results.
 Additionally, we included a binary question asking whether the provided email could be used for future contact regarding related research.
-Both surveys are included as exported PDFs in our replication package, while this paper presents only a condensed version of their content~\cite{replication_package}.
+Both surveys are included as PDFs in our replication package, while this paper presents only a condensed version of their content~\cite{replication_package}.
 In the following, we outline the mapping between empirical findings, survey questions, and research questions, highlighting the research gaps we aim to address.
-We begin with the survey on repository URLs before turning to the one examining donation platform URLs.
-Each survey investigates positive and negative aspects---why authors and maintainers choose to follow or ignore certain linking practices for repositories and donation platforms.
-Our goal is to derive insights that help mitigate negative aspects while leveraging positive ones to reinforce beneficial behaviors.